 Writing under her own name Waters of Time (Century Hutchinson 1988; Ulverscroft 1991), The Keepers (Virago/Little, Brown, 1996 and 1997); and Border 7 (Stairwell Books 2015)

 and as half of PJ Quinn, four DI Ambrose Mysteries, Foul Play 2011, Poison Pen, 2012, Close Disharmony 2014, and Poetic Justice, 2018, all published by Stairwell Books.
-Poetic Justice and Time Traveler were part of the submission for Pauline’s nomination to the 2018 York Culture Awards Excellence in Writing category.
+Poetic Justice and her recent poetry collection, Time Traveler were part of the submission for Pauline’s nomination to the 2018 York Culture Awards Excellence in Writing category.

-She has had ten collections of poetry published:
+She has had eleven collections of poetry published:

 - · Scorpion Days, Rivelin Press, 1982, and Medal Poets, Australia 1986;

 - · Red Marl and Brick, Littlewood Press 1985;